Ancurio/mkxp/README.md

 In the RMXP version of RGSS, fonts are loaded directly from system specific search paths (meaning they must be installed to be available to games).
 Because this whole thing is a giant platform-dependent headache, Ancurio decided to implement the behavior Enterbrain thankfully added in VX Ace: loading fonts will automatically search a folder called "Fonts", which obeys the default searchpath behavior (ie. it can be located directly in the game folder, or an RTP).

 If a requested font is not found, no error is generated.
 Instead, a built-in font is used (currently "Liberation Sans").

-## Notes on file formats

-* If you use Paint.NET, images exported with an indexed color format will confuse poor SDL2. `#000000` (black) pixels will be mistaken for completely transparent ones when loaded in.
-Export in or convert your stuff to RGB instead, or use Photoshop or something to export with indexed color.
-ImageMagick's should be able to handle this.
-* You will need to re-encode any audio files that OpenAL does not like (16-bit signed WAV works fine, 32-bit float WAV does not, for instance).
-The game will hitch while attempting to read unsupported formats.
-* If you don't know where to even begin with fixing this stuff, ImageMagick is the go-to for images (`convert in.png PNG32:out.png` for converting to a new file, `mogrify -define png:format=png32 in.png` for converting in-place) and FFMPEG is the tool for... well, many things, but it will convert your audio (`ffmpeg -f s16le -i in.wav out.wav`).
-You could take advantage of these commands to write scripts that can fix all your stuff for you instead of converting them all one-by-one.

 ## What doesn't work (yet)